Tricks to Reverse a Linked List Recursively

 }

-The code for manipulating a singly linked list above is not complex, and there are multiple correct ways to write it.
-However, when dealing with pointers, there are some basic and simple tips that can make your coding process clearer:
+The code above is not complex, and there is more than one correct way to write it.
+But when you work with pointers, there are some simple tips that make your thinking clearer:

 nxt.next